microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/contact-permanentdelete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Items and folders deleted using this API are permanently deleted.
+Permanently delete a contact and place it in the Purges folder in the user's mailbox.

-Permanent-deleted items are placed in the Purges folder of the dumpster in user's mailbox.
-This is like when the recycling truck empties your curbside recycle container.
-The items can't be accessed from an email client like Outlook or Outlook Web App, and, unless there's a hold set on the mailbox, the items will be permanently deleted after a set period of time.
+Permanently deleted items are placed in the Purges folder in the user's mailbox.
+The items can't be accessed from email clients such as Outlook or the Outlook Web App.
+Unless there's a hold set on the mailbox, the items will be permanently deleted after a set period of time.

-You can read more about item retention in the article Configure Deleted Item Retention and [Recoverable Items Quotas](https://technet.microsoft.com/library/ee364752%28v=exchg.150%29.aspx).
+You can read more about item retention in the article [Configure Deleted Item Retention and Recoverable Items Quotas](https://technet.microsoft.com/library/ee364752%28v=exchg.150%29.aspx).

-NOTE: Folders aren't placed in the Purges folder when they're permanently deleted.
+>**Note:** Folders aren't placed in the Purges folder when they are permanently deleted.
 Permanently deleted folders are removed from the mailbox.

 ## Permissions